linghengqian/hive-server2-jdbc-driver/README.md

     class App_Dependencies accent4
 ```

-All release products have been verified and usable in the GraalVM Native Image compiled by GraalVM CE For JDK 22.0.2 and GraalVM CE For JDK 24.0.2 .

-For HotSpot VM, all JAR products can be run on any OpenJDK 8 and later distribution.

 The steps to use directly in Maven are as follows.
 The latest version is available
 at https://central.sonatype.com/artifact/io.github.linghengqian/hive-server2-jdbc-driver-thin .